airchains-network/rollup-cosmwasm/README.md

 ### Configuration Setup

-To properly configure the EVM-based Cosmos Chain, you need to set up a `config.json` file in the `config` folder.
+To properly configure the Cosmos Chain, you need to set up a `config.json` file in the `config` folder.

 #### Creating the Config Folder and File